 “We thank you for helping us achieve the dream of our daughter.”

 “We truly feel like there should not be a financial barrier for couples who want to bear children, the Priya Fund put this barrier down for us.”

 Through community education and fundraising, the fund’s purpose is to financially assist Dallas couples with reproductive difficulties by providing them with grants to help with medical or adoption costs.
 The average fees for fertility treatments, not covered by insurance, can range from $800 to more than $12,000 for one cycle.
 Adoption can cost as much as $40,000.

 How it works:

 The grant is to be used only for future treatments.
 Currently funds are needed to meet increasing requests for assistance.
-Due to the volume of applications, priority will be given to couples without children but all couples are eligible to apply for first time support or to reapply and receive additional assistance.
+Due to the volume of applications, priority will be given to couples without children but all couples are eligible to apply for first time support or to reapply a second time.

-NOTE: Another possible source for Funding is at Dallas Hebrew Free Loan Association who has a special fertility/adoption loan.
-Please visit them by clicking the button below.
+Dallas Hebrew Free Loan Association has a special fertility/adoption loan.
+Please click the button below to learn more.

 How you can help:

 As requests for assistance continue to increase, our Priya Funds available to award grants has decreased.
 We need donors to help meet these needs TODAY!
 Please consider donating by clicking the button below.
 On the donation page, be sure to write “Priya Fund” in the Additional Comments section of the page so your gift is restricted to this program.
 Thank you!